wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

    <pre>make: *** No targets specified and no Makefile found.
 Stop.</pre>

-   "targets" are executable or object files to be made by the program.
+   "targets" are executable or object <strong>files</strong> to be made by the program.

 1. Navigate to a folder containing a Makefile.